MerlinSchaefer/spotify_etl/README.md

 - PostgreSQL on RDS
 - AWS EC2 + cronjob (Airflow could technically be used, dag is functional, complications of setup on EC2 didn't warrant the effort.
 A simple cronjob works for the hourly data ingest.)

+# V2.0 Databricks

+- after my free AWS tier ran out the project was stopped
+- decided to relaunch on Azure
+- starting with a setup on Databricks as this will be quickest and easiest for me
+- once I have it running may add a platform independent version again

 ## Spotify Authentication